connorjs/eslint-config-connorjs/README.md

 The [base rules config](./src/base.js) apply to all file types.

-- Configures ESLint linter options
+- Configures ESLint linter options.

-  - [reportUnusedDisableDirectives] to keep code clean and up to date
+  - [reportUnusedDisableDirectives] to keep code clean and up to date.

 - Includes [eslint-plugin-eslint-comments] and enforces comment descriptions ([eslint-comments/require-description][eslint-comments-require-description])